jnnnnn/toyrobot/README.md

 ## Setup

+Install Python 3.6+, clone this repository, and run this in the root folder:

     pip install -e .

 ## Development

 To run tests, use:

+    pip install pytest
     pytest

 For `stderr` logging of the problems with invalid commands, run with the `-v` switch.

+For a code coverage report, use:

+    pip install pytest-cov
+    pytest --cov=toyrobot --cov-report html:cov_html

 ## Bibliography